 Plus it really doesn’t take too much time, and you will have finger licking goodness on the table in under half an hour.
 Dal Fry is usually a thick dal, unlike dal tadka but you are the boss of your dal so feel free to change things up slightly and just use this recipe as a guide.

-Spicy, smoky and really authentic Indian punjabi Dhaba Style Dal (lentil curry soup) Fry.
+Spicy, smokey and really authentic Indian punjabi Dhaba Style Dal Fry (lentil curry soup).
 A quick 30 minute recipe which is wholesome and healthy.
 This recipe has been re-tested and updated.

-- 3/4 cup Tur (Arhar Dal /Pigeon peas spilt and skinned)
+- 1 cup Tur Dal (Arhar Dal /Pigeon Peas spilt and skinned)

 - 2 tablespoons Butter